 And in a nice touch from Printful, merchants who complete its ‘Printful Academy’ courses receive points that can be exchanged for various goodies and perks — for example, free Printful products, discount coupons and sample orders.

-(You’ll find these free perks in the ‘Printful Challenges’ section of your Printful account).
+(You’ll find these free perks in the ‘Printful Rewards’ section of your Printful account).

 Printful vs Printify: conclusion